- Family Drop In

 - Circles of Care & Connection Early Years Refugee Program

-Our Robson Park Family Drop-In is open Monday to Thursday from 9:30 to 11:30am and Monday to Wednesday 1:00 to 3:00pm for parents, grandparents and caregivers with children aged infant to six years old.
-The daily drop-in is free with the option of contributing through an annual membership fee (with benefits) and or a per visit contribution of $1 or $2 to help with the cost of sundries.
+Our Robson Park Family Drop-In is open Monday to Thursday from 9:30 to 11:30am and Monday to Wednesday 1:00 to 3:00 pm for families and providers (daycares, nannies, babysitters, friends) with children aged infant to six years old.
+The drop-in fee for families (Members: $2 per visit; Non-Members: $5 per visit) and providers (Members: $2 per child; Non-members: $5 per child).
+The annual membership fee is $45.
 A shared fruit plate is collected at each session and prepared for family time in the playroom.
 The Drop in is a Cell Phone Free zone!

 Drop in activities for children include: